-Remarketing is a feature that in PPC that lets you show your ads to previous visitors to site.
+Remarketing is a feature that in PPC that lets you show your ads to previous visitors to the site.

 The remarketing campaigns are a great way to increase the overall conversions for your campaigns.
-These campaigns onlyntarder users who had previously shown interest in products or services you have to offer.
+These campaigns only target users who had previously shown interest in products or services you have to offer.
 Remarketing helps you to connect with your past visitors and persuade them to come back to your website to complete the conversion goal.

 Remarketing also lets you create highly targeted ads because now you know that you have to only target the people who have visited your website and what were they looking for.
 Because of their familiarity with your brand converting them is easier.

 You can even segment your audience through remarketing and create different ads on the basis of the pages that your visitors have visited.
-This is a much more targeted remarketing campaign which can increase your conversion.
+This is a much more targeted remarketing campaign that can increase your conversion.

 As your conversion rate goes up, your ROI gets increased automatically.